 Western beaches.
 If you are a fan of quiet sandy beaches, go to Zambratija near Umag.
 Not far from this town in the north, you can also have a lovely time by the sea at the pebbly and sandy beach Polynesia, which is adapted for people with disabilities.
 Another beach that caters to various tastes is Lanterna between Novigrad and Poreč, which offers diverse amenities and has a pet-friendly area.
 Naturists travelling with pets can also head to Koversada in Vrsar, the largest naturist beach in Europe.
 Continuing further south to Rovinj, don’t miss Lone Bay within the protected Golden Cape Forest Park (Cro.
 Zlatni rt) and its beautiful pebbly beaches with the perfect green backdrop of the park trees.

 Eastern beaches.
-The eastern coast of Istria is much more rugged, steeper and rockier as opposed to the other side of the peninsula.
+The eastern coast of Istria is much more rugged, steeper, and rockier as opposed to the other side of the peninsula.
 As a result, there are fewer beaches, but no less lovely.
 The village of Rabac is particularly known for the stunning beauty of the beaches.
-The pebbly beaches with turquoise sea are an amazing sight and welcoming for all types of beach goers.
+The pebbly beaches with the turquoise sea are an amazing sight and welcoming for all types of beachgoers.

 Gastronomy and enology

 Take your taste buds on a fabulous gastronomic journey in Istria, a true gourmet’s paradise!
 Namely, the healthy Mediterranean cuisine is complemented with authentic native elements that give it a quite unique flair.
 When enjoyed with locally produced wine of the finest quality, the well-rounded Istrian meal promises a culinary experience to remember.